charliemaiors/charliemaiors.github.io/_posts/2019-05-29-from-omnibus-to-ha.md

 redis['enable'] = false
 redis['master_name'] = '<redis-master-name>'
 ```
 Reading the documentation we found that each instance of the application server must have a NFS share where they can read and write files which becames from git operations (push, pull etc etc), our Openstack Cluster hadn't the possibility to have a [multi-attach volume](https://docs.openstack.org/cinder/latest/admin/blockstorage-volume-multiattach.html) so we decided to deploy a machine with only the [Gitaly](https://docs.gitlab.com/ee/administration/gitaly/) service on it.
-The migration from the local storage to the Gitaly machine was pretty straightforward, we followed these steps:
+The migration from the local storage to the Gitaly machine was smooth, we followed these steps:

 1. Deploy the machine with enough ram and an high number of vcpu to handle all the requests (for the moment), and a sufficiently big Cinder volume attached
 2. Install Gitlab Omnibus on it, see [here](https://about.gitlab.com/install/)